Reinforcement Teaching: Hyperparameters for Experiments

-For the Q-Learning student we used a fixed learning rate of .5 and a discount factor of .99.
-In addition, we used an $\epsilon$-greedy policy for the Q Learning student algorithm, with an $\epsilon$ of .01.

-In the Four Rooms experiments, for the DQN teacher, we grid search over batch size $\in \{32,64,128\}$, and use a constant learning rate and mini-batch size of .01 and 25, respectively.
-The best hyperparameters for each of the state representations X reward function teacher policies are reported below: \begin{enumerate} \item PE-QValues x Time-to-threshold: Batch size of 128
+\paragraph{Teacher Hyperparameters} In the Maze experiments, for the DQN teacher, we performed a grid search over batch size $\in \{64,128,256\}$, learning rate $\in \{.001, .005\}$, and minibatch $\in \{75,100\}$.
+Next, in the Four Rooms experiments, for the DQN teacher, we performed a grid search over batch size $\in \{128,256\}$, and minibatch $\in \{75,100\}$.
+We use a constant learning rate of .001.
+Lastly, in the Fetch Reach experiments, for the DQN teacher, we performed a grid search over batch size $\in \{128,256\}$.
+We use a constant learning rate of .001 and mini-batch size of 200.
+The best hyperparameters for each of the baselines are reported in the tables.